Leibniz137/DAppNodePackage-threshold-pre-client/README.md

 ### Step 5:

-bond the operator address you generated with the address that controls you T (or legacy nu/keep) stake: https://stake.nucypher.network/manage/bond
+bond the operator address you generated with the address that controls your T (or legacy nu/keep) stake: https://stake.nucypher.network/manage/bond

 ### Step 6: Install Dappnode package